prometheus/prometheus/docs/configuration/configuration.md

 # +----------------------------+----------------------------+
 #
 # 0 results in the smallest supported factor (which is currently ~1.0027 or
-# schema 8, but might change in the future
+# schema 8, but might change in the future).
 [ native_histogram_min_bucket_factor: <float> | default = 0 ]
 ```